Gsantomaggio/rabbitmq-utils/examples/java_cert/README.md

-see also: https://www.rabbitmq.com/ssl.html#java-client-connecting as refer
+see also: https://www.rabbitmq.com/ssl.html#java-client-connecting as a reference